-(Right below: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)

-It had been on January 11 that the Newfoundland Battalion was to be ordered out of Corps Reserve and its lodgings at Camps en Amienois, from there to make its way on foot to the community of Airaines.
-From the railway station there it was to entrain for the small town of Corbie where it had thereupon taken over billets which it had already occupied for a short period only two months before.
+A month after having left the forward area, on January 11 the Newfoundland Battalion was to be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the community of Airaines.
+From the railway station there it entrained for the small town of Corbie where it had thereupon taken over billets which it had already occupied for a short period only two months before.